Amanda Lamberti

 Interested in teaching French?

-To apply for the French pathway, you’ll need to meet the admission criteria for either the Teaching Children or Teaching Adolescents Pathway (please see the criteria above).
-In addition, you’ll need to submit one of the following:
+You’ll need to meet the admission criteria for either the Teaching Children or Teaching Adolescents Pathway, in addition, you’ll need to submit one of the following as proof of French competency:

 1. Sending in transcripts if you are not currently a UBC student